CloudTomography/AT3D/README.md

  - Multispectral rendering and optimization
  - Microphysical optimization
  - Main changes to SHDOM core code:
-     1. Removal of global varibles (property array)
+     1. Removal of global variables (property array)
-     2. Particle mixing is done at runtime and not as an a-proiri computation
+     2. Particle mixing is done at runtime and not as an a-priori computation
      3. SOLVE_RTE is broken down into initialization and solution iterations
      4. Mie computations are broken down to monodisperse and polydisperse
 ---